-To add funds with check, please do so at the Office of the Bursar (minimum of $50) at the Water Tower Campus: 25 E. Pearson (lobby) or at the Lake Shore Campus in the Sullivan Center—6339 N. Sheridan Road.
+To add funds with a check, please do so at the Office of the Bursar (minimum of $50) at the Water Tower Campus: 25 E. Pearson (lobby) or at the Lake Shore Campus in the Sullivan Center—6339 N. Sheridan Road.

-To add funds with credit card, please do so at the Online Card Office using a Visa, MasterCard or Discover card.
+To add funds with a credit card, please do so at the Online Card Office using a Visa, MasterCard or Discover card.

 Please contact our Guest Liaison or the At Your Service Assistants if you have any medical concerns.
 In an emergency, please call Campus Safety at 4-4911.

 Messages for conference guests can be left at the At Your Service Desk.
 Every attempt will be made to deliver emergency messages directly to you.
 In the event someone needs to get a hold of you due to an emergency, please pass along the following contact phone numbers: